jupaaso/image-annotator/README.md

 It is recommended to use virtual environment for using and testing the code.
 It is recommended to use VSCode.
 Usage of Python 3.7 or newer version is required.
 Use "pip install" to install virtual environment packages.

 # Setting up virtual environment
-First create a folder for this project on your computer, where you will install the virtual environment.
+First, create a folder for this project on your computer, where you will install the virtual environment.
-Next start VSCode, and in VSCode "File > Open Folder" where you installed the virtual environment.
-Then open Python Terminal "Terminal > New Terminal".
-In the terminal give following command (either one) where.
+Next start VSCode, and in VSCode open "File > Open Folder", open that folder.

-  python -m venv .venv
-  python -m venv /path/to/the/virtualenv (e.g. Win10 "python -m D:\folder\venv")

-You will see a dialog box "We noticed a new virtual environment has been created.
+Next open Python Terminal "Terminal > New Terminal".
+In the terminal give following command (either one): python -m venv .venv python -m venv /path/to/the/virtualenv (e.g. in Win10 "python -m D:\folder\venv") You will see a dialog box opening "We noticed a new virtual environment has been created.
 Do you want to select it for the workspace folder?" and answer to that question "YES".

-Next VSCodes bottom bar, left side there is text like "Python 3.7.4.64-bit".
+Next on VSCodes bottom status bar, left side, there is text like "Python 3.7.4.64-bit".
 Press that test and select environment that was just created.
-Select environment "Python 3.7 (venv) ./venv/Scripts/python.exe so that the the text is changed into "Python 3.7.4.64-bit ('.venv')" which ends with the "('.venv').
+Select environment "Python 3.7 (venv) ./venv/Scripts/python.exe" so that the text is changed into "Python 3.7.4.64-bit ('.venv')", text needs to end with the "('.venv'), as this venv is your virtual enviroment folder name in VSCode, and that can be seen in the VSCode Explorer view, on the left side.

-You also notice that in VSCode terminal the command line starts with "(venv)" text.
-Step into terminal command line and install necessary packages. pip install Flask pip install pysqlite3 pip install flask_sqlalchemy
+You also notice that in VSCode terminal the command line starts now with "(venv)" text.
+Step into terminal command line and install necessary packages for the virtualenvironment using these commands: pip install Flask pip install pysqlite3 pip install flask_sqlalchemy
 Note!
 When you later run the code, there may be need to install some other missing package.

 Next check "launch.jason" file that it has right content.
 File is in sw_code folder.
 Correct location for this file in in ".vscode" folder.